 - Pump not up to speed Use Tachometer to determine actual RPM.
-Check voltage and wiring connections. - Pump not primed Confirm that pump and all inlet piping is filled with fluid. - Discharge head too high Install a pressure gauge at the pump discharge to determine the actual operating pressure.
-Compare readings with pump performance curve.
-A larger pump may be necessary. - Excessive suction lift Relocate pump, supply tank, or both to minimize suction lift.
+Check voltage and wiring connections. - Pump not primed Confirm that pump and all inlet piping are filled with fluid. - Discharge head too high - Install a pressure gauge at the pump discharge to determine the actual operating pressure.